More US ships head toward Israel and 2,000 troops are on heightened alert. A look at US assistance

 AND MORE TROOPS ARE GETTING READY

 Austin ordered about 2,000 U.S. forces to be prepared to deploy if needed in the coming days and weeks.
-Pentagon spokeswoman Sabrina Singh told reporters on Tuesday that the units have not yet been identified.
-She said the troops would be able to respond quickly, particularly to provide intelligence and surveillance, transportation, medical assistance and other aircraft needs.
+Pentagon spokeswoman Sabrina Singh told reporters Tuesday that the units have not yet been identified.
+She said the troops would be able to respond quickly, particularly to provide intelligence and surveillance, transportation and medical assistance.

 The 2,000 troops are likely to include additional Air Force and Army personnel.